theodoremoreland/MovieIon/README.md

 # Introduction
 Movie Matchmaker is a group project for Washington Univeristy's Data Analytics Boot Camp.
 For this project, we created a web app that uses a machine learning model to recommend movies.
 For a short while, the app will be available online at www.movieion.com.
-Below is an overview and demostration of the app.
+Below is an overview and demonstration of the app.

 # Technologies used: